Skip to Content

 Once you have added all of that air into the eggs, you don’t want to lose it!
 That is why recipes will call for you to “fold” the other ingredients into a batter.

-folding ingredients into batter
+folding batter

 To do that, you will use a rubber spatula or a large, flatter metal spoon, and will run the utensil along the side of the bowl and down to the bottom.
 Then, in a gentle movement fold the mixture at the bottom onto the top.
 Then turn the bowl 90 degrees and repeat.
 You will keep doing this, sliding down, gently folding over, and turning the bowl, until the mixture is just combined.